godkama/NitroGen-FixHTML2IMG/README.md

 ---

-## Disclaimer
-This script is potentially malicious and unethical.
-It can be used for malicious purposes, such as stealing user tokens, personal information, and other sensitive data.
-Using this script for malicious purposes without the user's consent is illegal and violates ethical guidelines.
-Do not use this script without proper authorization.

----

 ## Features

 - [x] - [Gen Proof from user's ID](https://github.com/AstraaDev/Discord-Fake-Nitro-Proof-Generator) - Create a proof from an existing user ID.